BirjuVachhani/birju.dev/content/posts/burying-the-hatchet-of-build-runner-once-and-for-all.md

 That's it!
 You are all set up.
 Now you never have to type those commands again!
 Just use a shortcut and you're good to go!

 I have created one command to show you guys how to do it.
 You can create other combination of build_runner commands for build and watch type of commands with `--delete-conflicting-outputs` flags.
+This solution works for every other Flutter project.

-This solution works for every other Flutter projects.
+Thanks for reading!
+If you liked what you read, don't forget to share this article as much as you can and help fellow devs.
+Happy coding folks!